CristinaCH98/Week-3.-Data-Wrangling/README_Week3_DataWrangling.md

 # BIO-InformaticaProject

-# LLM used for this task
-## ChatGPT 40 mini.
-I used ChatGPT to address specific questions while developing a basic script.
-Initially, I created a simple version; then, I asked ChatGPT to improve it or make it more efficient to ensure the output was correct.
-This process helped refine the code and enhance its functionality.

 # PROBLEM 2
 ## Copy the files to your home directory on IBEX.
 Uncompress the zip file on IBEX.
 scp C:\Users\CHUYASCM\Desktop\Bioinformatic\Assigment2_Week2\BacterialGenome_dataset.zip  chuyascm@ilogin.ibex.kaust.edu.sa:~/